WHAT IS ELDER FINANCIAL ABUSE?

-Elder financial abuse is on rise and it’s occurring more frequently every year.
-Elder fraud and financial abuse may be limited to an isolated attempt to steal money from your account, but can also be a series of ongoing events designed to drain your resources.
-If criminals obtain your personal financial information, they might be able to drain your accounts or make charges to your credit cards.
+Elder financial abuse may be limited to an isolated attempt to steal money from your account, but can also be a series of ongoing events designed to drain resources.

 WHY OLDER ADULTS?